lolmam/Phigros-Android-History/README.md

 ##

 Welcome to the **Phigros Versions Archive**.
-This repository contains a list of every released version of the game Phigros, including some TapTap versions and version codes.
+This repository contains a list of (almost) every released version of the game Phigros, including version codes and some TapTap versions.

 **Notes:**
 1. Version 3.10.3 (119) is the latest version "25/Dec/2024"
 2. **Unavailable version codes on Google Play: (0,1,2,3,4,5,6,7,8,10,13,40,50,65,66,67,73,75,76,96)**
 3. "G" is for Google Play versions, and "T" is for TapTap versions.
-4. If you need help, or have any older versions, message me on Discord: **@lol.mam**
+4. If you need help, or have any older versions, message me on Discord: [@lol.mam](https://discordapp.com/users/700052852047085649)

 Changelog is [Here](changelog.md)